max-h-25/ork2step/README.md

 From then on, just **double-click the Desktop icon** to launch — it starts Docker automatically, waits for everything to be ready, and opens your browser to `http://localhost:3000`.

 To stop the app, double-click **`stop.command`** in the project folder.

+> **If macOS says it "could not verify" `install.command` is free of malware:**
+> That's normal Gatekeeper behavior for any script downloaded from the internet — not a sign anything's actually wrong.
+Right-clicking (or Ctrl-clicking) the file and choosing Open doesn't reliably bypass it.
+Instead, do it from Terminal: run the `cd ... && ./install.command` line above exactly as written.
+The `xattr -rd com.apple.quarantine` part strips the block before the script ever runs, so Gatekeeper won't stop it.

 #### 4. Start manually (any OS)